ibrahimroshdy/multi-arch-github-actions/README.md

 python simple_loop.py
 ```

-You should have something like that:
+You should have something like that..

 ```bash
 This is a progress bar of the simple loop script